supunstr/newdatalseg/README.md

 Terraform apply
 ```
 ## Note
 In here I'm not use varialble files.
-I'll update it future
+I'll update it in future